abdulrahman-3sf/Chat-App/README.md

 Create Channel: Provide a name to start a new channel (you become the leader).

-Join Channel: Enter a channel id to join.
+Join Channel: Enter a channel name to join.

 Manage Channels: Leaders can rename channels, remove users, or delete channels.

 ---
-## function structuering for further integration
+## Function Structuering for Further Integration

 **Authentication**: